FrancisBFE04/restaurant-pipeline/README.md

 A production-grade **Kedro-based data pipeline** that ingests restaurant data from several sources (local CSVs + Azure Blob Storage), cleans and transforms it using a bronze-silver-gold layered architecture, and generates business analytics models.
-This project demonstrates a data pipeline for a restaurant that was constructed using [Kedro](https://kedro.org/).
+This project demonstrates a data pipeline for a restaurant, constructed using [Kedro](https://kedro.org/).

 ## Overview

 This pipeline showcases best practices for: The pipeline receives raw data from two CSV files ('raw_customers.csv' and 'raw_orders.csv') as well as Azure Blob Storage (a JSONL file containing support tickets).
 It then cleans and transforms the data to create two final datasets: one with the average order value and one with the number of tickets per order.
 The pipeline follows the bronze-silver-gold architecture:

 - **Multi-source data ingestion** (local files + cloud blob storage)